How Do I Show Depreciating Assets in My Accounts?

 You buy a member of staff the latest iPhone, worth £1,200.
 You estimate it’ll last for 2 years and depreciate 30% each year.

 This means the accumulated depreciation is £360 and the asset’s value at the end of the first year is now £840.
-You’ll then repeat this again, for each year you own the asset.
+You’ll repeat this for each year you own the asset.

 Where is my depreciation tracked?